 The Slacks moved to Katherine in May 2016, where Kristan was inducted as the Rector of the Anglican Parish of Katherine.
-Kristan says “My role as rector is to shepherd God’s people and make Christ known to the community.”
+Kristan says “My role is to lead the church in trusting, following and sharing Jesus.”

-Prior to moving to Katherine, Kristan was an assistant minister in the Anglican Parish of Moorebank in south-west Sydney and Kath taught English as a Second Language.
-In 2011, they were short term missionaries in Mauritius where Kath taught at a small Christian school and Kristan lectured at a Bible college.
+Prior to moving to Katherine, Kristan was an assistant minister in the Anglican Parish of Moorebank in south-west Sydney and Kath was a primary school teacher.
+In 2011, they were short term missionaries in Mauritius where Kath taught English as a Second Language at a small Christian school and Kristan lectured at a Bible college.

 Children: Levi (2013), Ezekiel and Jeremiah (2015), Elianah (2018)

 Praise God that we each have God’s work to do speaking His word to one another.
 Pray that God would open doors for more community connections for us personally (with our neighbours, in the school and with parents).